 A group of zoot suiters in Los Angeles.
 You men like these were the targets of White sailors on leave during the riots of 1943.

-Forced to live in the segregated barrios of East Los Angeles, many young Mexican Americans wanted to create their own identity and began to dress in a style called the zoot suit, which were also popular among many young African American and Filipino men.
-The zoot suits, which used a lot of cloth to make, broke wartime rules about the amount of cloth that could be used in clothing.
+Forced to live in the segregated barrios of East Los Angeles, many young Mexican Americans wanted to create their own identity and began to dress in a style called the zoot suit, which were also popular among young African American and Filipino men.
+The zoot suits, which used a lot of cloth to make, broke wartime rationing rules.
 Some said that these young Mexican Americans were unpatriotic.
-Some White Americans also said Mexican American men were not willing to serve in the military, even though some 350,000 Mexican Americans either volunteered to serve or were drafted into the armed services.
+Some White Americans also said Mexican American men were not willing to serve in the military, even though about 350,000 Mexican Americans served.

-In the summer of 1943, Zoot Suit Riots broke out in Los Angeles when White sailors on leave in the city, and some White people living there, beat up a group of young men wearing zoot suites.
+In the summer of 1943, the Zoot Suit Riots broke out in Los Angeles when White sailors on leave in the city, and some White people living there, beat up a group of young men wearing zoot suits.
 In return, young Mexican American men attacked and beat up sailors.
-Things got out of hand fast, as sailors and other Whites went out attacking young Mexican Americans on the streets, in bars, and in movie theaters.
+Things got out of hand fast as sailors and other Whites went out attacking young Mexican Americans on the streets, in bars, and in movie theaters.
 More than one hundred people were injured.

-The Navy and Marine Corps commanders finally stopped the rioting and stopped their sailors and Marines from going into the city of Los Angeles.
+The military finally stopped the rioting by stopping sailors from going into the city of Los Angeles.
 But maybe it is no surprise that their official position was that their men were acting in self-defense.

 Japanese Americans suffered the worst discrimination.
-The Japanese attack on Pearl Harbor led to a flood of racist ideas about Japanese immigrants and Japanese Americans in the United States that led to the forced move and internment of 120,000 people of Japanese ancestry, 66% of whom were American citizens born in the United States.
-Executive Order 9066, signed by Roosevelt on February 19, 1942, gave the army power to move people from “military areas” to prevent sabotage or espionage.
+The Japanese attack on Pearl Harbor led to a flood of racist ideas about Japanese immigrants and Japanese Americans in the United States.
+The result was Executive Order 9066, signed by President Roosevelt on February 19, 1942.
+This order gave the army power to move people from “military areas” to prevent sabotage or espionage.
 The exclusion zone included most of Washington, Oregon, and all of California, as well as in parts of Arizona.
 Everyone of Japanese ancestry in that area, both citizens and non-citizens was forced to move to internment camps far from their homes.
-Although a study by Roosevelt’s team found that there was little danger from Japanese immigrants or their children West Coast, racist ideas led Roosevelt to act.
-Afterward, most people think what the government did was a terrible idea, but anti-Asian ideas had been common in America for a long time.
+In the end, about 120,000 people of Japanese ancestry had to move.
+66% of them were American citizens born in the United States.

-Lt.
-General John L. DeWitt, in charge of the Western Defense command, ordered approximately 127,000 Japanese and Japanese Americans, roughly 90% of those of Japanese ethnicity living in the United States, to assembly centers where they were moved to quickly prepared camps in the interior of California, Arizona, Colorado, Utah, Idaho, Wyoming, and Arkansas.
-Those who were sent to the camps reported that the experience was very traumatic.
+The internment camps were built in the interior of California, Arizona, Colorado, Utah, Idaho, Wyoming, and Arkansas.
+For the Japanese American who were sent to the camps, the experience was traumatic.
 Families were sometimes separated.
 People could only bring a few of their things and had to leave most of what they owned behind.
-Many lost their homes, businesses and farms as they sold them in a rush.
+Many lost their homes, businesses, and farms as they sold them in a rush.